Ran out of coffee? Check out our new subscription options.

 Lot Info

 We're thrilled to feature this unique and delicious lot as our house espresso.
 A peaberry is a natural mutation where the coffee cherry develops just one seed instead of two.
 These distinctive beans roast differently from regular coffee due to their shape and size.
 They're highly sought after from certain origins for their density and concentrated flavours.
-For this lot, Mió uses the honey (pulped-natural) process to enhance sweetness and fruit character while conserving water.

 Producer